W427697/Discord-/docs/migration-guide.md

 - [Storyshots has been removed](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#storyshots-has-been-removed)
 - [Addons API introduced in Storybook 7 is now required](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#new-addons-api)

-If any of these apply to your project, please read through the [full migration notes](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-7x-to-800) before continuing.
+If any of these apply to your project, please read through the the linked migration notes before continuing.
 If any of these new requirements or changes do not fit your project, you should probably stick with Storybook 7.x.

+You may wish to read the [full migration notes](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-7x-to-800) before migrating.
+Or you can follow the instructions below and we’ll try to take care of everything for you!

 ## Automatic upgrade